With these 23 games, everyone can enjoy the drive.

 “On my vacation, I brought…”

-This game will pass a good amount of time and works well for a family road trip.
-Kids as young as 6 years old can play this — as long as they know the alphabet.
-It starts with the first person saying, “On my vacation, I brought…” and they have to name something that starts with “A.”
+This memory game eats up time on family road trips.
+Kids as young as 6 can play if they know the alphabet.
+The first person says, “On my vacation, I brought…” and names an item starting with “A.”

 Alphabet Hunt